While it is useful to have a credit card, you should be careful to use it in a wise and responsible manner.

 0% or low rate balance transfer cards are good for those who can repay the full balance within a short period of time (the introductory period specified).
 Life of balance cards on the other hand feature the same low rate of interest which is fixed for the duration of the balance, and is ideal for large transfers that will be gradually paid off over a longer period (e.g. more than 12 months).

-Learn to avoid all of the above balance transfer mistakes, and you are on your way to securing the best possible card that fits your requirements.
+Learn to avoid all of the above balance transfer mistakes, and you are on your way to securing the best possible card that fits your requirements and needs.

 Critical questions to ask yourself if you own a credit card